Hi, and welcome to my website!

 I write flash and micro-fiction, mostly.
 Some longer short stories.
 And I’ve begun a novel.

-A few of my stories are in anthologies, including Best Microfiction 2020 and 2020 National Flash Fiction Day.
-I’ve also got stories in Twisted Tales, Predators in Petticoats and Word Swell.
+A few of my stories are in anthologies, including Best Microfiction 2020 and 2021; 2020 and 2021 National Flash Fiction Day, The Best Small Fictions 2021.
+I’ve also got stories in Twisted Tales, Ghost Parachute anthology, Predators in Petticoats and Word Swell.

 My stories are available online and in print journals.
-Here are a few: Pulp Literature, New Flash Fiction Review, The Potomac, The Dead Mule School of Southern Literature, The Slag Review, Ghost Parachute, Dream Noir, Mojave River Review, Sirens Call and Unnerving Magazine.
+Here are a few: Pulp Literature, New Flash Fiction Review, The Potomac, The Dead Mule School of Southern Literature, The Slag Review, Ghost Parachute, Dream Noir, Mojave River Review, Sirens Call, Litro Magazine, and Unnerving Magazine.

 Most of what I write is dark.
 Some of it is bitter dark, and some of it is creepy dark, some post-apocalyptic.
 I think there’s some dark humor there, too.
 And I like to think some of what I write could be considered magical realism.

 I have a strong belief there is more to this world than what we see on the surface.
 If it’s not on the surface, however, it must exist below it or hidden in some way.
 That makes it dark – or shadowy at least.
 Some of my favorite stories live there.